mimmol99/LLM_book_writer/README.md

 # Save

-Save all the content in txt,PDF or docx format
+Save all the content in txt,PDF or docx format.

 # Usage